Indian officials say troops exchanged fire with Pakistani soldiers in disputed Kashmir

 “Any issues between Pakistan and India, we believe can be and should be resolved peacefully, through meaningful, mutual engagement,” the statement said Friday.

-It also warned that any Indian attempt to stop or divert flow of water would be considered an “act of war” and met with “full force across the complete spectrum” of Pakistan’s national power.

-Tuesday's attack in Kashmir was the worst assault in years, targeting civilians in the restive region that has seen an anti-India rebellion for more than three decades.

 India and Pakistan each administer a part of Kashmir.
-New Delhi describes all militancy in Kashmir as Pakistan-backed terrorism.
+New Delhi describes all militancy there as Pakistan-backed terrorism.
 Pakistan denies this, and many Muslim Kashmiris consider the militants to be part of a home-grown freedom struggle.

+Residents and police in southern Kashmir said Indian soldiers detonated explosives in the family homes of two suspected militants they accused of being involved in Tuesday’s attack.
+In the past, Indian troops have demolished homes as a way to punish militancy in Kashmir.

+Authorities say they are investigating two local men and two Pakistani nationals for their alleged involvement in the attack.
+Officials have not elaborated or shared any evidence.

+Hundreds of demonstrators also took to streets in India’s capital of New Delhi, where most markets were shut in protest against the killings.
+They demanded action against Pakistan.

+“Now our patience has run out,” protester Surekha Sharma said.
+“Now we want revenge for this.”

 Roy reported from New Delhi.
-Munir Ahmed in Islamabad contributed to this report.
+Associated Press writer Munir Ahmed in Islamabad contributed to this report.

 Credit: AP